-After small dinghies tried to help without luck and no power boats offering to help (marina is full with them), we decided to weigh anchor.
+After small dinghies tried to help without any luck and no power boats offering to help (the marina is full of them), we decided to weigh anchor.
 Motored out to see if we could pull the boat off the reef.

 Almost got there when we saw a tinny (small aluminium boat for non-Australian readers) manage to drag the boat off the reef.

 Photo: Tehani-li underway

 Not very comforting to know that if you are out there in the same situation, larger boats wouldn’t come to your rescue.
 Not the rule of the sea either.

 After the stopover at Denarau for more supplies, set sail again for an easy 35NM sail in a westerly direction and bound for Rurogo Bay, Wayasewa (Waya) Island.

 This island is part of the Yasawa Group archipelago and our playground for the next 5 days.